Table of Contents:

 How USB Redirection software works:

-Using this USB redirector software allows you to define client remote computers that interact with USB devices connected to a server.
+Using this USB redirector software as USB Network Gate allows you to define client remote computers that interact with USB devices connected to a server.
 The USB redirector client machines gain full functionality to the network-attached peripheral devices and can use them as if they were physically connected.
 When using USB redirection, the devices are recognized as local devices by applications so there is no negative impact on system performance.

 USB redirector does not share the actual devices.
 It works by sharing the USB ports which then enables devices to be hot-swapped using the shared interface.
 You can unplug a device and connect a new one which will be immediately made available to the remote client.

 List of supported OSes:

 This versatile USB redirection software is available for the Windows, Mac, Android and Linux operating systems.
 The clients can be from multiple platforms and can interact with the USB redirector server regardless of differences in their operating systems.
 It’s a true cross-platform solution for sharing USB devices.

 Here are some situations where you can use USB Redirection software.